ldesgoui/tf2-comp-fixes/INTERNALS.md

 schedules this `Think` to execute after `gpGlobals->curtime + GetCollideWithTeammatesDelay()`, the latter returning 250ms by default.
 The file concerned is `game/shared/baseprojectile.cpp`.

-`CTFProjectile_HealingBolt` overrides `GetCollideWithTeammatesDelay` to always return 0ms, however the projectile obviously doesn't collide with teammates as soon as it spawns.
-I believe this behavior to not be expected, the intent seems to want it collide as soon as possible but it seems that `Think`s are only precise over a few server ticks.

-One could argue that developers were aware of the effects of both methods as `CTFProjectile_GrapplingHook`, which is just below and shares its mother class with `CTFProjectile_HealingBolt`, and simply overrides `CanCollideWithTeammates` to always return false.
-I don't believe this to be a fair assessment.
-Grappling hooks were added later on, and the only way to implement the logic to ignore teammates would have been by overriding `CanCollideWithTeammates` (or `CollideWithTeammatesThink`), possibly creating the need for a virtual method altogether.
-In this case, as the behaviors are different and as the Crossbow's current implementation was probably not known to be an issue, it was overlooked and was not updated.
-The file concerned is `game/server/tf/tf_projectile_arrow.cpp`.

-On entity creation, we can simply hook this virtual method to always return true when the classname is `tf_projectile_healing_bolt`, or otherwise false if it starts with `tf_projectile_`.